-An Advocate can assist you by:
+Advocates can assist you by:

-Based on your wishes, and the advocacy strategies you have agreed upon, an Advocate may:
+Based on your wishes, and the advocacy strategies you have agreed upon, an advocate may: